nolus-protocol/nolus-core/doc/notes_req.md

 19.10.2021
 ==========

-- vesting - it seems the built-in module cover the usecase.
-Going to build and CI/CD integrate functional tests.
+- vesting - it seems the built-in module covers the use case.
+Going to build and integrate functional tests into CI/CD.
-- dev network - going to prepare a Docker image and deploy it on GCP and AWS, total three validators.
+- dev network - going to prepare a Docker image and deploy it on GCP and AWS, a total of three validators.
 Integrate the deployment as a GitLab pipeline.
-- fuzzy and integration testing - the team is researching on what is the state-of-the-art in Cosmos.
-The aim is to integrate them in CI/CD pipelines.
+- fuzzy and integration testing - the team is researching what is the state-of-the-art in Cosmos.
+The aim is to integrate them into CI/CD pipelines.
 - wallet - Keplr and Lunie are being researched.
 It seems the former is more mature and easy to setup and use.
-In addition, it is well-known in the Cosmos community.
+In addition, it is well-known in the Cosmos community
     - usecase *NewUser* - a rebranded wallet is provided to the user to install
     - usecase *ExistingCosmosUser* - connect her wallet to Nomo network
 - bridge - discussed a few options.
-Going to compare them based on the anticipated capex and opex
+Going to compare them based on the anticipated CAPEX and OPEX
     - build our bridges to BTC and ETH
     - build our bridge to ETH and use it for BTC as well relying on wrapped BTC in ETH
     - use the Gravity bridge
     - use ThorChain
 - swap - list $NOMO in DEX-es after the main NOMO net is launched.
-The first version will not require exchanging since it will support using leasing and deposit products only using same currency as input and output
+The first version will not require exchanging since it will support using leasing and deposit products only using the same currency as input and output

 12.10.2021
 ==========